-While the camera is pretty straightforward and easy to visualize, here are screenshots of the Friends Page and Discover:
+While the camera is pretty straightforward to visualize, here are screenshots of the Friends Page, Camera, and Discover:

 Discover is specifically for brands and publishers to post Stories.
 While the Friends page allows you to access Stories that have been filmed or created by friends natively in the app, Stories published by brands on the Discover page are often high quality and include graphic designs, edited imagery, animation, or production quality video.
 Here's a detailed post about how brands are leveraging Snapchat Discover.